 We can see the mapping works perfectly.

-Now, let’s just return all to a previous state, to avoid writing aliases in all future queries.
+Let’s return everything to a previous state to avoid writing aliases in future queries.

 Using Parameters With Dapper Queries